gjr80/weewx-stackedwindrose/readme.txt

                         time_stamp_location = bottom, right

-4)  By default the Stacked Windrose Image Generator for Weewx generator places the generated file in the $HTML_ROOT folder.
+4)  By default the Stacked Windrose Image Generator for weeWX generator places the generated file in the $HTML_ROOT folder.
 If you wish to place the generated files in another directory then insert a 'HTML_ROOT' setting giveing the applicable folder under the [[StackedWindRose]] sub-section in the [StdReport]